 To get durable medical equipment at the lowest price through Medicare, you must make sure that your supplier is a Medicare-enrolled “Participating” Supplier, and that they accept “assignment”, prior to doing anything else.

 I have an article where I have researched the alternatives to bed rails that I could use for my mom.
 Even if you are eligible for a hospital bed, or the rails for a bed you have, you may want to re-think bed rails.
 They have caused a significant number of deaths in at risk groups over the last 30 yrs, and there are some perfectly good and much safer alternatives available.

 SHIP – State Health Insurance Assistance Programs –

-Medicaid works in a different way from Medicare.
+Medicaid works differently from Medicare.
 The funding for the programs is both federal and state funding.
-Each state can have a number of different Medicaid programs each with different eligibility guidelines.
-As a result there are literally hundreds of programs for Medicaid across the US.
+Each state can have a number of different Medicaid programs, each with different eligibility guidelines.
+As a result, there are literally hundreds of programs for Medicaid across the US.

 Medicaid programs are designed for people with extremely low incomes; mainly the elderly and the disabled, but also low income families.

 Medicaid, like Medicare, will also pay for home medical equipment, and will very often cover 100% of the cost.

 When Medicaid uses the term “home” for its programs, it means that for a person to be eligible for those programs, they can be in –

 These Medicaid programs are designed to help people continue residing in their own homes, so that they don’t have to go into state facilities where the financial burden is far greater on the state.